I generally don’t do well with meditation. I’ve had my problems with medication.

 Accordingly, all the evidence of my color rebellion against my husband’s hobbies and freedom was – neutralized.

 I promised the children, however, that when we moved to our new house, we would bring color back.
-As that little hoarders house smelled so badly, I painted right away and I went bold: I had red living room, and the TV (family room) was a dark slate blue.
+As that little hoarders house smelled so badly, I painted right away, see That Hoarder’s Smell, and I went bold: I had red living room, and the TV (family room) was a dark slate blue.

 At one point I had an orange accent wall in my bedroom.